mvolkmann/blog/src/htmx.md

 ## Out-of-band Updates

 The {% aTargetBlank "https://htmx.org/attributes/hx-swap-oob/",
-"hx-swap-oob" %} attribute specifies that an element should be placed relative to an existing element with the same `id` value.
+"hx-swap-oob" %} attribute with a value of `"true"` specifies that an element with the same id should be replaced by this element.
-When the value of the attribute is `true`, this element replaces the one with the same `id` value.

 For example, in a todo app, adding a new todo needs to insert a new element in the list of todos AND